Suzanne C. Harris, PharmD, BCPP, CPP

 Clinical Pharmacist Practitioner- Psychiatry

-Dr. Harris is an assistant professor in the Division of Practice Advancement and Clinical Education at the UNC Eshelman School of Pharmacy, a board-certified psychiatric pharmacist, and she serves as the UNC Director of Well-being and Resiliency.
-Dr. Harris’ research interests are focused on stigma and mental health and their relation to overall wellness in pharmacy students and pharmacists, transitions of care and cultural intelligence for psychiatric patients, and innovative practice models and teaching strategies.
+Dr. Harris is an associate professor in the Division of Practice Advancement and Clinical Education at the UNC Eshelman School of Pharmacy, a board-certified psychiatric pharmacist, and she serves as the UNC Director of Well-being and Resiliency.
+Dr. Harris’ research interests are focused on stigma and mental health and their relation to overall wellness in the pharmacy profession, cultural intelligence in treating psychiatric patients, and innovative practice models and teaching strategies.

 What is the big deal about burnout---isn’t stress normal?